-^{} Athletic Fund revenues and expenses were budgeted separately, but for financial reporting purposes are included in the General Fund.
-Actual expenses of \$537,639 are included in the above student activities expense line item.
+Athletic Fund revenues and expenses were budgeted separately, but for financial reporting purposes are included in the General Fund.
+Actual expenses of \$378,275 are included in the above student activities expense line item.

-^{} Actual expenses for capital lease are included in the above regular programs and student transportation services expense line item.

-Note: During the year ended June 30, 2018, expenditures exceeded appropriations in various categories noted above.
-These overages were in part due to the accounting for capital leases in year one, and were funded by available fund balance and excess revenues in the current year.
+Actual expenses for capital lease are included in the above regular programs, central, and student transportation services expense line item.
+Note: During the year ended June 30, 2019, expenditures exceeded appropriations in various categories noted above.
+These overages were funded by available fund balance and excess revenues in the current year.